Improving terahertz-detection sensitivity of 8x8 FET arrays through liquid-nitrogen cooling in a compact low-noise cryostat: FET-based THz detectors

 Current TeraFET detectors reach optical NEPs\footnote{Optical NEP refers to full available power in the experimental beam focus.
 It is a rather conservative measure of detector sensitivity, but is a good predictor for available sensitivity in real-world applications.
-An overview and critical discussion of different NEP calculations applied throughout the literature is given in~\cite{ikamas_all-electronic_2021,javadi_sensitivity_2021}.} down to \neprange{10}{20} in the frequency range up to 1~THz, while being operated at room temperature~\cite{jain_terahertz_2018,krysl_si_2024,ferreras_broadband_2021,wiecha_antenna-coupled_2021} --- a sensitivity level suitable for many practical applications.
-For applications in the frequency range above \qty{1}{\tera \hertz} --- where THz QCL sources can be employed --- the sensitivity of available electronic detector (Schottky and TeraFET) technologies decreases.\footnote{While Schottky-based detectors experience strong frequency related roll-off due to large junction capacitances, TeraFET detectors sensitivity is expected to show less pronounced roll-off behavior.~\cite{yadav_state---art_2023,yadav_gaas-based_2024}} The effect of cooling TeraFET detectors to cryogenic temperatures is twofold.
-Firstly, the signal magnitude increases due to a more efficient mixing process~\cite{klimenko_temperature_2012}, which is driven by the enhanced non-linearity of the gated channel’s carrier density $n(V_{GS})$ around the transistor’s threshold voltage.
-It can be described with the Unified Charge Control Model (UCCM) \cite{shur_unified_1992}.
-In our implementation, electromagnetic THz-radiation is coupled to the transistor between source and gate electrode\footnote{Note that the gate to channel potential is a superposition of applied DC-bias $V_{GS}$ and $V_{THz}\cdot \cos{\omega_{THz}t}$, where $V_{THz}$ is the THz-radiation's amplitude being fed to the transistor from the patch-antenna element.} (see \autoref{fig:TeraFETcrossSectionB6}).
-This coupling scheme excites strongly damped carrier-density modulations (plasma waves) that propagate from the source into the gated channel.
-The nonlinear mixing process of these plasma waves within the channel is strongly influenced by the inverse gradient of the logarithmic carrier density, $\left(\partial \ln{(n(V_{GS}))}/\partial V_{GS}\right)^{-1}=\left(\partial \ln{(R_{ch}(V_{GS}))}/\partial V_{GS}\right)$ in the gated channel region.
-The mixing process results in a DC-signal between source and drain electrodes that is proportional to the incident terahertz power $P_{THz}$:
+An overview and critical discussion of different NEP calculations applied throughout the literature is given in~\cite{ikamas_all-electronic_2021,javadi_sensitivity_2021}.} down to \neprange{10}{20} in the frequency range up to \qty{1}{\THz} at room temperature~\cite{jain_terahertz_2018,krysl_si_2024,ferreras_broadband_2021,wiecha_antenna-coupled_2021} --- a sensitivity level suitable for many practical applications.
+For applications in the frequency range above \(\sim\)\qty{2}{\tera \hertz}, where THz QCL sources can be employed, the sensitivity of available electronic detector (Schottky and \JH{FET}) technologies decreases.
+However, while Schottky-based detectors experience strong frequency related roll-off due to large junction capacitance, FET sensitivity is expected to show less pronounced roll-off behavior~\cite{yadav_state---art_2023,yadav_gaas-based_2024}.